Online Master’s in Health Policy and Services

 • Government agencies (e.g., U.S. Centers for Disease Control and Prevention)

-Online Master’s in Health Policy and Services Job Outlook
+Master of Public Health in Health Policy and Services Job Outlook

 The U.S. Bureau of Labor Statistics (BLS) projects a 28% job growth in medical and health services manager occupations between 2021 and 2031 — much higher than the national average.
 The BLS notes that this will likely be due to increased demand for policy assessments and improvements.
 Health care organizations will also need political scientists to analyze and advocate for their policies.